 You may notice that your nose appears mildly puffy or swollen for three to four months after surgery.
 However, the improvements made during surgery should be apparent and you should be pleased with your results.
 It can take a full year for residual swelling to subside and your final results to stabilize.

 In the weeks following your rhinoplasty, there are a few things you can do to control swelling:

 Behavior modification: Keeping your head elevated at all times, including while you sleep, is very important to manage swelling.
 Sleep in a reclined position or propped up on a few big pillows.
 Applying ice packs to the area during your initial recovery is also very helpful.

 Adjustment to diet: What you eat can influence how much swelling you have and how long it lasts.
 Try to limit your intake of salty, processed foods and eat a lot of fresh fruits and vegetables.
 Avoid drinking alcohol or only drink it in moderation.

 Consider massage and/or taping the nose: Soft tissue massage and taping the nose may also be of benefit to managing swelling.
-If Dr. Mozaffari or Dr. Bucko feel these techniques would be helpful in your case, they will demonstrate the proper technique to use.
+If Dr. Mozaffari feels these techniques would be helpful in your case, they will demonstrate the proper technique to use.